How to recycle electricals How to recycle electrical items

 6Make money recycling waste electricals and other products

 You can make money recycling mobile phones, MP3 players and digital cameras through certain companies.
-Check out our guide to making money by going green includes some ideas on making extra cash from unwanted items.
+Check out our 50 ways to make money guide includes ten ideas on making extra cash by going green from unwanted items.

 You can use an online auction site such as eBay to sell on unwanted electrical items in good condition.
 See our guide to selling on eBay for tips and advice.